 Traditional and Folk Dances of Dominica

 Traditional and Folk Dances of Dominica vibrantly reflect the island’s diverse cultural influences, blending African, French, and English heritage.
-These dances are performed throughout the year, especially during Dominica’s independence celebrations, at village festivals and other community events, bringing people together through lively movement, music, and song.
+These dances are performed throughout the year, especially during Dominica’s independence celebrations, village festivals and other community events, bringing people together through lively movement, music, and song.

 Key Traditional Dances